christophergandrud/cv/cv_web/Gandrud_cv_web.md

 > Papers can be found at: <http://christophergandrud.blogspot.com/p/research.html>

-- Does Banking Union Worsen the EUs Democratic Deficit?
-The need for greater supervisory data transparency.
-With Mark Hallerberg.
-Revise and resubmit at the *Journal of Common Market Studies*.
 - Letting German Banks Fail: Federalism and the decision to close troubled banks.
 With Sahil Deo, Christian Franz, and Mark Hallerberg.

 - Bad Banks as a Response to Crises: When Do Governments Use Them, and Why Does Their Governance Differ?
 With Mark Hallerberg.

 - dynsim: An R implementation of dynamic simulations of autoregressive relationships.
 With Laron K Williams and Guy D Whitten.

 - Two Sword Lengths Apart: Credible Commitment Problems and Physical Violence in Multi-party Elected National Legislatures

 - How the Fed Manages its External Environment: An Analysis of Topical Responses to Political and Economic Stress (1997-2012).
 With Kevin Young.

 - Information and Financial Crisis Policy Making.
 With Micheal O'Keeffe.

 - It’s Not How Much, but When They Spend: Political institutions, contingent liabilities, and the costs of responding to financial crises.
 With Mark Hallerberg.

 - Automating R Package Citations in Reproducible Research Documents

 ### Work in Progress

 - Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises.
 With Mark Hallerberg.

 - On Whose Account?
 Financial Crises, Elections, and the Rules of the Game.
 Book project with Mark Hallerberg.

 - The Financial Regulatory Transparency Index.
 With Mark Copelovich and Mark Hallerberg.

 - Triggering Macroeconomic Policy.
 With Jeffrey Chwieroth.

 - The Rusty Plumbing of Financial Globalization: The Political Economy of National Payment System Reforms.
 With Stefano Pagliari, Irene Spagna, and Kevin Young.

 - Strategic Choices to Use Parliamentary Brawls.
 With Emily Beaulieu.

 - Partisan Biases in Voters' Economic Forecasts.
 With Cassandra Grafstrom.

 - ''I Honestly Don't Know'': Credibly Committing to Bad Information

 ### Software

 - [simPH](http://christophergandrud.github.com/simPH/): Tools for simulating and graphing quantities of interest estimated using Cox Proportional Hazards models.

-- [d3Network](http://christophergandrud.github.io/d3Network/): Tools for creating D3 JavaScript force directed network graphs from R. New implementation forthcoming ([networkD3](https://github.com/christophergandrud/networkD3)) with JJ Allaire and RStudio.
+- [d3Network](http://christophergandrud.github.io/d3Network/): Tools for creating D3 JavaScript force directed network graphs from R. New implementation forthcoming ([networkD3](http://christophergandrud.github.io/networkD3/)) with JJ Allaire and RStudio.

 - [dpmr](https://github.com/christophergandrud/dpmr) Data package manager for R (with the [Open Knowledge Foundation](http://dataprotocols.org/data-packages/)).